agopalareddy/GoogleCalendarSync/README.md

 Your setup is now complete!
 The script will begin its initial sync on the next trigger and will keep your availability calendar updated automatically.

+## **Sharing Your Availability Calendar**

+Once the script is running, you can share your availability calendar with others so they can see your free/busy times.

+### **Step 1: Make Your Calendar Public**

+1. In Google Calendar, find your "My Availability" calendar (or whatever you named it) in the list on the left.
+2. Click the three-dots menu (⋮) next to it and select **Settings and sharing**.
+3. Under **Access permissions for events**, check the box for **Make available to public**.
+4. A warning will appear.
+Click **OK**.
+You can choose to either show all event details or only free/busy information.
+Since the script only creates generic "Busy" or custom-named blocks, it's safe to select **See all event details**.

+### **Step 2: Get the Public URL**

+1. In the same **Settings and sharing** page, scroll down to the **Integrate calendar** section.
+2. Copy the **Public URL to this calendar**.
+3. Share this URL with anyone who needs to see your availability.
+When they open the link, they will see a web view of your availability calendar.

+### **Step 3: (Optional) Share the iCal Address**

+For users who want to subscribe to your calendar in their own calendar app (like Outlook, Apple Calendar, or another Google Calendar account):

+1. In the **Integrate calendar** section, find the **Public address in iCal format**.
+2. Copy this URL.
+3. Provide this link to others.
+They can use it to add your availability calendar directly to their own calendar application, and it will stay updated automatically.

 ## **Advanced Usage**

 ### **Running a Full Manual Sync**

 If you ever need to do a complete, comprehensive sync over a long period of time (e.g., after changing the `SYNC_START_DATE`), you can manually run the `runFullSync` function.
 This is not required for normal operation.

 1. In the script editor, select the function `runFullSync` from the dropdown menu at the top.
 2. Click the **Run** button.
 3. Check the **Execution log** to monitor its progress.

 ### **Automatic Title Migration**

 When you add or modify the `CALENDAR_NAMES` configuration, the script will automatically update existing event titles over time:

-- **Existing Events**: Events created before configuring `CALENDAR_NAMES` will gradually get their titles updated to match the new per-calendar naming.
+* **Existing Events**: Events created before configuring `CALENDAR_NAMES` will gradually get their titles updated to match the new per-calendar naming.
-- **New Events**: All new events will immediately use the correct custom titles.
+* **New Events**: All new events will immediately use the correct custom titles.
-- **Rate Limiting**: The script updates only 1 event title per sync batch to avoid hitting Google's API rate limits.
+* **Rate Limiting**: The script updates only 1 event title per sync batch to avoid hitting Google's API rate limits.
-- **Migration Progress**: You can monitor the migration in the **Execution log** - look for "UPDATING event title" messages.
+* **Migration Progress**: You can monitor the migration in the **Execution log** - look for "UPDATING event title" messages.

 This gradual approach ensures all events eventually have the correct titles without overwhelming the API.